+4. Grades 9 through 12

-1. Students Enrolled in Grade 9 During and After the 2009-2010 School Year a) Grades 6-12 Percent Point Value Definition
+a) Grades 9-12 Percent Point Value Definition

-• For students who enrolled in Grade 9 during and after the 2009-2010 school year, the following criteria shall apply:
+- Students in Grades 9 through 12 shall be given corresponding letter grades using the criteria in the chart below. - For high school students who enrolled in Grade 9 during and after the 2009-2010 school year, the criteria in the chart below shall also apply.